-- 13. I will not use my position for personal advantage or to the advantage of any other individual apart from the total interest of the Division, and I will resist outside pressure to so use my position to lobby for a special interest. - 14.
-I will act with integrity and do everything possible to maintain the dignity of the office of a school board member. - 15.
-I will carry out my duties objectively, and I will consider all information and opinions presented to the board in making my decisions, without bias. - 16.
-I will work with other Board members in a spirit of respect, openness, co-operation, and proper decorum, in spite of differences of opinion that arise during debate. - 17.
+- 1. I will be motivated by an earnest desire to serve my Division to the best of my ability to meet the educational needs of all students. - 2.
+I will recognize that the expenditure of school funds is a public trust, and I will endeavour to see that the funds are expended efficiently, in the best interests of the students. - 3.
+I will not use my position for personal advantage or to the advantage of any other individual apart from the total interest of the Division, and I will resist outside pressure to so use my position. - 4.
+I will act with integrity, and do everything possible to maintain the dignity of the office of a school board member. - 5.
+I will carry out my duties objectively, and I will consider all information and opinions presented to the board in making my decisions, without bias. - 6.
+I will work with other Board members in a spirit of respect, openness, co-operation and proper decorum, in spite of differences of opinion that arise during debate. - 7.
 I will accept that authority rests with the Board and that I have no individual authority outside the Board, and I will abide by the majority decisions of the Board once they are made.
-I will honour the Board's decision to have the Director and/or Chairperson communicate with the media or "public at large" regarding Board decisions, positions, etc. - 18.
-I will express any contrary opinion respectfully and honestly, and without making disparaging remarks, in or outside Board meetings, about other Board members or their opinions. - 19.
-I will communicate and conduct my relationship with staff, the community, other school boards and the media in a manner that focuses on the facts presented to and considered by the Board during regular or special Board meetings. - 20.
-I will not divulge confidential information, which I obtain in my capacity as a Board member, and I will not discuss those matters outside the meetings of the Board or the Board's committees. - 21.
-I will endeavour to participate in trustee development opportunities to enhance my ability to fulfill my obligations as a school board member. - 22.
-I will not conduct myself in a manner that is intended to be to the detriment of another school board. - 23.
+I will honour the Board's decision to have the Director and/or Chairperson communicate with the media or "public at large" regarding Board decisions, positions, etc. - 8.
+I will express any contrary opinion respectfully and honestly, and without making disparaging remarks, in or outside Board meetings, about other Board members or their opinions. - 9.
+I will communicate, and conduct my relationship with staff, the community, other school boards and the media in a manner that focuses on facts. - 10.
+I will not divulge confidential information, which I obtain in my capacity as a Board member, and I will not discuss those matters outside the meetings of the Board or the Board's committees.

+- 11. I will endeavour to participate in trustee development opportunities to enhance my ability to fulfill my obligations as a school board member. - 12.
+I will not conduct myself in a manner that is intended to be to the detriment of another school board. - 13.
 I will support the value of public education, and will endeavour to participate, and encourage my Board to participate, in activities that support or promote public education in Saskatchewan.